EW-10/AI-Agents-Capstone/README.md

 Antigravity generated a SKILL.md file as part of this setup.

 ### Setup Instructions

+This project is designed to work within Antigravity.

-Please see also a diagram of project structure: Project-Structure.PNG This project is designed to work within Antigravity:
+Please see a diagram of project structure in the repository: Project-Structure.PNG

 1. Download and install Antigravity 2.0
 2. Create the folder: %USERPROFILE%/agy2-projects/my-first-project/
 3. Inside my-first-project, create: .agents/skills/cv-builder/